mrchantey/forky/crates/gamai/README.md

   app.run();
 }

-// outputs: "ran action for MyAiNode at index 1"
+// outputs: "ran child_node for MyAiNode at index 1"
 ```